ADFD/adfd/README.md

 ## Meta data

-To add meta data to a post the custom BBCode tag `meta` and set some YAML variables.
+To add meta data to a post use the custom BBCode tag `meta` and set some YAML variables.
 Example:

     [meta]
     sourceTopicId: 1123